Polkadot-Blockchain-Academy/pba-content/content-templates/slides/0-how-to-use-reveal-slides.md

 ---
-title: Contributor Slides Guide
+title: How-to use Reveal.js
 description: How to use reveal.js
 ---

-# How-to use Reveal
+# How-to use Reveal.js

 These slides are built with [reveal.js](https://revealjs.com/).